TREATISE ON ZANDTAO

 Now significant in the later stages of this 1% has been the power of the bankers.
 As the British gained wealth through gold this gold became the basis on which the bankers gained their own wealth.
 They promoted the expansion of the British fleet which then appropriated through unfair trade practices.
 Initially British wealth was just based on theft as in the case of the gold from Latin America.
 From then their fleets invaded throughout the world, most notably Africa whose societies were more advanced but their weaponry lacking gunpowder left them easy targets for these westerners leading to the underdevelopment Rodney described [B2].

 It is the increasing role of the bankers that is the frightening development I want to focus on, because it is the instability of the financial system that is most threatening.
 This banking system is out of control, and because it is we are all under threat – the whole of society.
 What is the financial system based on?
 To begin with it was based on barter, we traded goods.
 Then money was used to represent goods to facilitate trading, and to enable the trade in skills such as paying for a teacher or plumber.
-The development of money is where the problem started but only because it allowed the greedy to become greedy.
+The development of money is where the problem started but only because it allowed the greedy to become more greedy.
 Trade is finite so therefore money needs to be finite – sustainable.
 They introduced the gold standard, and so we could have the finite amount of money that could buy stocks of gold.
 Whilst this system had flaws as gold is of no tradable value in itself (what can you use gold for?), it was workable because people always wanted to buy gold.

 But then the 1% running the bankers got greedy, got addicted to power and profits.
 Now a bank makes its profit by lending money and getting interest from the loan.
 So a bank’s profits are limited by the amount of money they lend.
 They wanted to lend more – to make more profit, but they didn’t have more to lend.
 So to get more profit they lent more than they had.
 This meant that the total amount of assets that was in society could not be reclaimed.
 Now of course these assets were tied up in assets of other forms than money such as property, so whilst the extra money the banks had loaned – created – was low, the economy was not in danger.
 Up until the 1970’s the amount of money that could be loaned was regulated by the government, in other words the 1% were not that greedy and regulated themselves to keep the economy stable.
 But under Reagan, Thatcher and subsequent governments this regulation began to disappear and the banks lent more and more of the money that they didn’t have.

-In 2008 the first recent (2012) crash occurred when people realised that the hedge funds they were trading was based on sub-prime loans to people who couldn’t pay.
+In 2008 the crash occurred when people realised that the hedge funds they were trading were based on sub-prime loans to people who couldn’t pay.
 So they lost huge amounts of money on these funds, and some banks closed.
 The banks then got the government to give them bailout money ostensibly to stabilise the economy and get people jobs, but instead they changed the way they were trading to ensure they were profitable and paid out big bonuses.
 Meanwhile the people did not have jobs, were losing their homes, and could not pay medical expenses.

 This is what started the Occupy movement in the US even though there have been similar struggles earlier – Spain, Greece, Argentina, and of course the Arab Spring.